convexset/meteor-collection-tools/README.md

     // whether to use "rest arguments"  (default: `false`)
     useRestArgs: false,

     // finishers: an array of functions to be called on operation completion
     // each function will be bound to an object with an object with the
     // following content (default: `[]`),
     //  - `context`: the `this` of the Meteor method context
     //  - `args`: arguments passed into method
     //  - `result`: return code of method

-    // if true, will run no simulation
+    // if true, will define method only on server
-    // (useful if server-only functions are called)
-    simulateNothing: false,
+    serverOnly: false,

     // Rate limiting parameters for publications and methods
     rateLimit: 10,            // (default: 10; null to not set)